Sumitgujar/Ai-powered-realtime-odor-detection-system/ml/README.md

 Use `src.new_prediction.NewOdorPredictor` with `odor_pipeline_v2.joblib`.
 It rejects schema-v1 payloads and does not fill missing removed-sensor fields.

-The existing `src.prediction.OdorPredictor` remains the legacy predictor until FastAPI is explicitly migrated in a later change.
+FastAPI routes schema-v2 payloads to `NewOdorPredictor` and historical schema-v1 payloads to the legacy `OdorPredictor`; it rejects requests when the matching artifact is unavailable.

 ## Retraining requirement